|

 Reclaimed swamp land in South Kalimantan

 As a Consultant I have worked for the Ministry of Public Works , the Ministry of Agriculture and the Ministry of Forestry.
 The views expressed in this Web site are my own responsibility and are not necessarily the same as the views of the Indonesian Government.
-It is highly recommended to click: Table of Contents to select the subject you are interested.
-This page was last updated: 21-Apr-2008 According to WebHits you are visitor no.
+Lately I worked as examinator for Indonesian students, active in lowland development.
+See MSc theses. and MSc_Thesis2011 and polder compendium for Asian countries It is highly recommended to click: Table of Contents to select the subject you are interested.
+This page was last updated: 07-mrt-2011 According to WebHits you are visitor no.

 |